 Institution: Hood College

-The assistant coach, working in athletics, under the general direction of the Director of Athletics, will assist the head cross country/track and field coach in the daily and long-term operations of the programs.
-The cross country/track & field assistance will be, under the general direction of the cross country/track & field head coach and will assist in recruiting qualified student-athletes to the program, instruct and develop the student-athletes in the practice and meet setting, assist with meet preparation, and community involvement.
+The assistant coach/recruiting coordinator, working in athletics, under the general direction of the Director of Athletics, will assist the head cross country/track coach in the daily and long-term operations of the programs.
+The cross country/track & field assistant will be, under the general direction of the cross country/track & field head coach and will assist in recruiting qualified student-athletes to the program, instruct and develop the student-athletes in the practice and meet setting, assist with meet preparation and community involvement.
 Instruction should include, but not limited to the rules, strategies, and techniques relating to practice and competition in this sport.
 This position requires travel with the team to scheduled sporting events.
 Evening and weekend work is required to support sporting events or special projects scheduled by Admissions.
 The assistant coach provides administrative support to the College’s NCAA Division III program.
-The assistant coach will also support the mission and goals of the Athletic Department.
+The assistant coach will also support the mission and goals of the athletic department.

--Assist the head coach to organize and conduct practices during the cross country, indoor, and outdoor track and field seasons (as defined by the National Collegiate Athletic Association) for the sport.
+Assist the head coach to organize and conduct practices during the cross country, indoor, and outdoor track and field seasons (as defined by the National Collegiate Athletic Association) for the sport.
 Non-traditional (or out of season) season practices may be required;

--Assist the head coach to complete scheduling for the program.
-Work within NCAA guidelines regarding start of season, dates of competition and end of season.
+Assist the head coach to complete in-and off-season scheduling for the program.
+Work within NCAA guidelines regarding start of season, dates of competition and end of season;

 Other duties as assigned by the head coach.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Proven integrity, leadership, and a thorough knowledge of cross country/track and field are required.

 Coaching and/or collegiate athletic experience in track and field is preferred.